Law of the European Union: Media and markets

 The EU has also begun to regulate marketplaces that operate online, both through competition law and the Digital Markets Act Regulation 2022.
 First, in a series of Commission decisions, Google and Amazon were fined for competition violations.
 In the Google Shopping case, the Commission fined Google €2.4 billion for giving preference to its own shopping results over others in Google's search, leading to huge increases in traffic for Google over rivals.
 In the Google Android case the Commission fined Alphabet Inc (by then Google's rebranded parent name) €4.34 billion, or 4.5% of worldwide turnover, for paying phone manufacturers to pre-install its apps, such as Google search or Chrome, as a condition to license its app marketplace Google Play.
-In the Google AdSense case, the Commission fined Google €1.49 billion for stopping third-party websites displaying their adverts in Google's embedded search widgets, given that it was dominant in the ad market, and unfairly excluding competitiors from results.
+In the Google AdSense case, the Commission fined Google €1.49 billion for stopping third-party websites displaying their adverts in Google's embedded search widgets, given that it was dominant in the ad market, and unfairly excluding competitors from results.
 In the Amazon Marketplace case an investigation for abuse of dominant position was launched for Amazon using other traders' data to benefit its own retail business, and preferencing itself in its "Buy Box" and in access to "Prime" seller status.
 This was settled after Amazon committed in 2022 "not to use non-public data relating to, or derived from, the independent sellers' activities on its marketplace, for its retail business", and to not discriminate against third parties in its Buy Box and Prime services.
 The Digital Markets Act codifies many of these standards.

+Consumer Products

+The General Product Safety Regulation (GPSR) is a European regulation on consumer protection.
+It replaces Directive 2001/95/EC on general product safety.
+The regulation is intended to ensure that products placed on the market in the European internal market do not endanger the health and safety of consumers through a high level of consumer protection.

+The GPSR mandates a risk-based approach to product safety, requiring manufacturers and other economic operators to conduct comprehensive risk assessments before placing products on the market.
+These assessments must consider: